waterbycounty

 What's happening with rivers in Dickinson County right now?

-Dickinson County's primary USGS streamgage on the MENOMINEE RIVER is currently reading 2,510 cubic feet per second — 100% of the long-term mean of 2,522.89 cfs.
+Dickinson County's primary USGS streamgage on the MENOMINEE RIVER has a pipeline snapshot of 2,510 cubic feet per second — 100% of the long-term mean of 2,522.89 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Dickinson County water compare to the Michigan average?